 Once you have a valid API key, making an authenticated request is again straight-forward.
-On each request, the following HTTP request header must be added (we will use
+On each request, include HTTP request header

 Your secret API key can be used to make any API call on behalf of your account.
 Ensure they are kept out of any version control system that you may be using.
 You should treat them as you would a password.

 If you are using a header extension in your browser, we recommend turning off the header when you are not using the API to avoid revealing it when you visit other websites on that browser.